JakeShelley1/Apriori/README.md

     $ python Apriori.py T10I4D100K.dat candidate.dat 500

 Would analyze T10I4D100K.dat, print the results to candidate.dat, and have a minimum support of 500.

-It currently has an average runtime of about 47.5 seconds with a minimum support of 500.